zvjaceslavs/intshare/Storage_Devices/Synology/template_synology_backup_using_lld/5.0/README.md

 ## Description

-Is the template for the service NAS Backup.
-Will contain only items for discover and monitor de NAS backup instances
+## Description Is the template for the service NAS Backup.
+Will contain only items for discover and monitor de NAS backup instances ## Overview All processes are described here: https://github.com/tudorticau/Synology-Backup-LLD-Monitor First step: setup syslogserver Second: configure zabbix to monitor using LLD All is tested and already implemented on production: over 40 NAS Template have 1 item and 1 trigger, but is LLD - this mean you don't have to take care how your admins will add and name the backup processes: all is done automatically ## Author Tudor Ticau

 ## Overview